-Figure: Rotatory dispersion curves for cis-10-methyl-2-decalone, 1616, and trans-10-methyl-2-decalone 1717.
+Figure 19-7: Rotatory dispersion curves for cis-10-methyl-2-decalone, 1616, and trans-10methyl-2-decalone 1717.
 (By permission from C. Djerassi, Optical Rotatory Dispersion, McGraw-Hill Book Co., New York, 1960.)

 Only a small positive rotation is observed for the particular enantiomers at the wavelength of the sodium line (589.3nm)(589.3nm) compared to the large, both positive and negative, rotations found at wavelengths between 270nm270nm and 400nm400nm.
 If we measure the rotations as a function of wavelength and if, as we approach shorter wavelengths, the rotation rises to a maximum before changing sign, as it does with the trans isomer, 1717, then the compound is said to exhibit a positive Cotton effect.
 The opposite behavior, as with the cis isomer, 1616, is called a negative Cotton effect.
-The wavelength at the center point for the rapid change in rotation for 1717 is 300nm300nm and corresponds very the $n \rightarrow \pi n \rightarrow \pi $ absorption maximum of the carbonyl group in the ultraviolet absorption curve of the same compound.
+The wavelength at the center point for the very rapid change in rotation for 1717 is 300nm300nm and corresponds to the $n \rightarrow \pi n \rightarrow \pi $ absorption maximum of the carbonyl group in the ultraviolet absorption curve of the same compound.
 Thus excitation of the carbonyl group by absorption of ultraviolet light and strong rotatory dispersion of polarized light are associated phenomena.
+In fact, when a substance exhibits a Cotton effect, not only does it transmit clockwise and counterclockwise circularly polarized light with unequal velocities (Section 19-1), it also absorbs the two forms of light unequally.

-COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion counterclockwise circularly polarized light with unequal velocities, it also absorbs the two forms of light unequally.
+COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion BATCH: 2018